blazium-engine/blazium-docs/tutorials/editor/external_editor.rst

    **Text Editor > External** section of the Editor Settings

 There are two text fields: the executable path and command-line flags.
-The flags allow you to integrate the editor with Godot, passing it the file path to open and other relevant arguments.
-Godot will replace the following placeholders in the flags string:
+The flags allow you to integrate the editor with Blazium, passing it the file path to open and other relevant arguments.
+Blazium will replace the following placeholders in the flags string:

 +---------------------+-----------------------------------------------------+